 IV.
 PROCEDURES

-A. The President, or designee, shall identify a committee (Campus Health and Safety Committee or CHS Committee) with relevant cross-campus representation chaired by the Vice President for Student Affairs, or designee, to review and make decisions regarding applicants for admission who provide affirmative responses to the application’s non-academic conduct history question processed through ASU’s Office of Admissions or distance programs.
+A. The President, or designee, shall identify a committee (Campus Assessment, Response and Evaluation Team or CARE Team ) with relevant cross-campus representation chaired by the Vice President for Student Affairs, or designee, to review and make decisions regarding enrollment pathways for admitted students who provide affirmative responses to the onboarding form’s non-academic conduct history questionnaire processed through ASU’s Office of Admissions undergraduate programs.

-B. For applications with affirmative responses, admission application processors will forward the questionnairestudent application file to the CHS Committee for review.
-To determine if the student’s admission to the institution poses a potential threat or adverse effect on the safety of the campus community, the CHS Committee may inquire into the following: (a) prior convictions for stalking, sexual assault, and domestic violence; (b) prior convictions, within five years before submitting the application, for assault, kidnapping, voluntary manslaughter, or murder; (c) prior disciplinary history at another academic institution for stalking, sexual assault, and domestic violence; (d) any criminal charges pending against the applicant; and/or (e) educational records related to academic performance.
-The Executive Director of Enrollment Management, or designee, will notify the applicant in writing of the CHS Committee’s decision.
+B. For onboarding forms with affirmative responses, admission application processors will forward the questionnaire to the CARE Team for review.
+To determine if the student’s housing, class placement, or student life activities at the institution need additional non-academic support programs or poses adverse effect on the safety of the campus community, the CARE Team may inquire into the following:(a) if there are pending charges against the student that may inhibit or bar enrollment and class engagement; (b) if the student is on parole or suspension since the Chief of Police at Adams State University will need to receive communication from the Parole Officer, notice of visits, and Parole Officer visitation may occur at times when other students are present; and (c) if the student has restraining orders filed against them by members of the existing campus community as that may impact class and housing placement.

-C. Appeal Procedure: An applicant denied admission based on information provided on an application that the institution would otherwise be prohibited from inquiring into pursuant to Colorado Senate Bill 16-170 has the right to appeal that decision through Adams State University’s Campus Health and Safety Committee.
+C. Appeal Procedure: An applicant denied housing, class placement, or student life activities based on information provided on the onboarding formthat the institution would otherwise be prohibited from inquiring into pursuant to Colorado Senate Bill 19-170 has the right to appeal that decision through Adams State University’s CARE Team.
 The applicant may appeal by writing a letter

-to the CHS Committee within 10 days of receipt of denial letter listing any additional relevant information.
+to the CARE Team within 10 days of receipt of denial letter listing any additional relevant information.
 Appeals must be emailed to studentaffairs@adams.edu or mailed to:

 Office of Student Services Affairs